Styler: learning formatting conventions to repair Checkstyle violations

 \pgfplotstablegetrowsof{\datatable} \edef\numberofrows{\pgfplotsretval}

 \pgfplotsset{ discard if not/.style 2 args={ x filter/.code={ \edef\tempa{\thisrow{#1}} \edef\tempb{#2} \ifx\tempa\tempb \else \pgfmathresult{inf} \fi } } }

-\Styler is a tool to fix Checkstyle formatting errors in Java source code\changedText{, in order to help developers in different software development workflows.
+\Styler is a tool dedicated to helping developers keep their source code compliant with their adopted formatting conventions by automatically fixing formatting violations in Java source code. \Styler could be used in different software development workflows.
 For instance, \Styler could be used locally as a pre-hook commit when developers are about to release projects.
-Also, it could be configured to run in Continuous Integration, where pull requests are automatically opened with formatting fixes' suggestions.} In this section, we present the workflow and the technical principles of \Styler.
+It could also be used in continuous integration environments, where pull requests could be automatically opened with formatting fixes' suggestions.
+In this section, we present the workflow and the technical principles of \Styler.